White v White: Facts

-White v White [2001] in the court of final appeal was a divorce: divorce financial proceedings case with regard to the court's wide discretion of lump sum award between Martin White and Pamela White who are both farmers and married in 1961.
+White v White [2001] in the court of final appeal was a divorce (ancillary relief) case with regard to the court's wide discretion of lump sum award between Martin White and Pamela White who are both farmers and married in 1961.
 They were independent farmers prior to marriage and continued farming in equal partnership thereafter.
 Their farming business at Blagroves Farm was a tremendous success and they purchased more assets, including Rexton Farm, which were held by the two of them jointly.

 Following the breakdown of their marriage, the wife petitioned for divorce in 1994 and was advised to apply for ancillary relief.
 The judge found that the net assets were £4.6m, of which £1.5m belonged to the wife.
-In fact, all the assets were jointly-owned.
+In fact, all the assets were jointly owned.
 The simplest solution, as proposed by the wife, would have been to share the assets to enable them to continue to farm but as sole traders not in partnership.
 The judge did not find this acceptable: he ordered the wife to sign away her property rights.
 The judge then capitalized the wife's income needs and assessed the cost of buying a home for her, awarded her a lump sum of £800,000 on a clean break basis, leaving the farms and business with the husband.

 The wife's legal instructions were to appeal to restore her position and share the two farms.
 Her instructions were reversed by counsel who preferred to contend inter alia, that the judge had failed to give sufficient weight to the duration, extent, diversity and value of her contribution to the partnership and to recognize that her contributions were the dominant factor in the balancing act required by section 25 of the Matrimonial Causes Act 1973, and that an award of approximately 40% of the total available net assets unfair and plainly wrong.

-Judgment
+Judgement

 Court of Appeal

 The Court of Appeal held, allowing her appeal, that an approach based on the wife's future needs or reasonable requirements was inappropriate and that, having regard to all the circumstances of the case in accordance with section 25 of the 1973 Act as substituted, she was entitled to a lump sum of £1.5m reflecting her contribution both to the business and to the family.
 All consecutive appeals and cross appeals made by the husband and wife hereafter were dismissed.